Boston Scientific Corporation (BSX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 31, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Boston Scientific Corporation ("Boston Scientific" or the "Company") (NYSE: BSX) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 3, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Boston Scientific Corporation ("Boston Scientific" or the "Company") (NYSE: BSX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BOSTON SCIENTIFIC CORPORATION (BSX), CLICK HERE BEFORE MAY 4, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?